tirandaganfdu/tirandaganfdu/README.md

 I teach AI at FDU in Teaneck, NJ and live in Union County, New Jersey.

-- 🔭 I’m currently working on RAG applications for real worl dbusiness problems
+- 🔭 I’m currently working on RAG applications for real world business problems
 - 🌱 I’m currently learning advanced features in LangChain, using Cursor.AI, Unstructured.AI and more